gpecorino/Vgchartz_Data_Exploration/README.md

 2. Performing EDA on the data
 3. Creating a Machine Learning Model to predict sales

-This repository contains a Python file containg the code for web scraping and a Jupyter Notebook with all of the EDA work.
+This repository contains a Python file containg the code for web scraping and a Jupyter Notebook with all of the EDA work and Machine Learning model.

 ## About the Dataset